North Carolina Falling Object Injury Lawyers

-Retailers have a duty to make their stores reasonably safe for the public.
-However, many outlets cram so much merchandise precariously on the shelves that they create hazards for their customers.
+Under premises liability laws, retailers have a duty to ensure their stores are reasonably safe for the public.
+However, many outlets cram so much merchandise on the shelves that they create hazards for their customers.
 If you’ve been injured by falling merchandise in a retail store or supermarket, you may be eligible for compensation.
-For more than 25 years, Lanier Law Group, P.A. has fought aggressively for injured clients throughout North Carolina.
-From our offices in Raleigh, Wilmington, Durham, Greensboro, Asheville, Burlington, Fayetteville, Greenville, Winston-Salem, Jamestown and Charlotte, we investigate retail accidents throughout the state.
-If a negligent act created unnecessary danger, we hold businesses accountable for the harm that results.

 Businesses that serve the public have a duty to discover hidden hazards and correct them.
-If there is a spill in an aisle, a store must take prompt steps to alert customers of the danger and then clean it up, or the store may face liability for any foreseeable harm that results.
+If there is a spill in an aisle, a store must take prompt action to alert customers of the danger and then clean it up.
+Otherwise, they may face liability for any foreseeable harm that results.
 If the spill is not addressed within a reasonable time and a customer slips and falls, the store may have to compensate the customer for any injuries.

-Injury cases involving falling merchandise are very fact specific and generally turn on the condition of the shelf in question.
-Our firm has dedicated attorneys who know how to investigate and assemble the evidence to make a persuasive case.
-With a heavyweight in your corner, you may greatly improve your chances of winning the compensation you deserve.
+Injury cases involving falling merchandise are very fact-specific and generally rely on the condition of the shelf in question.
+Our firm has dedicated North Carolina falling object attorneys who know how to investigate and assemble the evidence to make a persuasive case.
+With a heavyweight like us in your corner, you may greatly improve your chances of winning the compensation you deserve.